James-Montgomery/squidward/README.md

 pip install .
 ```

-## Running the tests
+## Running the unit tests

-To run tests cd to `squidward/squidward` so that `/tests` is a subdirectory.
-Use `nosetests` to run all tests for squidward.
+To run the unit tests cd to `squidward/squidward` so that `/tests` is a subdirectory.
+Use `nosetests` to run all unit tests for squidward.
 If you installed squidward in a virtual environment, please run the tests in that same environment.

+## Running the style tests

+I attempt to adhere to the pep8 style guide for the squidward project.
+To run the style tests cd to the root directory of the repository `squidward/` so that `/squidward` is a subdirectory.
+Use `pylint` to run all style tests for squidward.

 ## Deployment